 Now it’s time to define your cloud roadmap.
 You know where you want to be, but how do you get there?

-In the first part of this guide, I asked you to define success for your business from adopting multi-cloud.
+In Part 1 of this guide, I asked you to define success for your business from adopting multi-cloud.
 To do so, the business’ stakeholders had to unilaterally answer three questions:

 - What are the business outcomes that you want to achieve?